Deep-Symmetry/ola-clojure/README.md

 be much slower than talking to a local process.
-Because of that, you will almost certainly want to tell ola-client to change from using the unbuffered channel that it normally uses to gather messages you want to send to the OLA server, and which will block your code if you ever try to send a second message while the first one is still being written to the network.
-To do that, you call `use-buffered-channel`:
+Because of that, you will almost certainly want to tell ola-client to change from using the unbuffered channel that it normally uses to gather messages you want to send to the OLA server.
+This default channel will block if you ever try to send a second message while the first one is still being written to the network.
+To use a channel with a buffer, you call `use-buffered-channel`:

 ```clojure
 (ola-client/use-buffered-channel)